ToLToL/GCP-Associate-Cloud-Engineer/README.md

 In general console > gcloud > rest API

 `curl -H "Metadata-Flavor:Google" metadata.google.internal/computeMetadata/v1/`: Compute Engine defines a set of default metadata entries that provide information about your virtual machine (VM) instance or project.
 Default metadata is always defined and set by the server.

+### 3. Compute engine

+Preemptibility = (AWS EC2 Spot instance): **Huge discount**, a preemptible VM costs much less, but lasts only 24 hours.
+It can be terminated sooner due to system demands